Creating & managing blog posts

 The great thing is that these tags are clickable and when you click on the tags, it will take you to any posts where you’ve used the same tag, basically creating a tag filtered blog page.
 Once you click on a tag, the blog page will then filter all the posts that you’ve created with that specific tag so you can see them all in one place.
 This also means that your visitors can easily browse through the various tags you’ve set up.

 As best practice, we recommend adding at least two tags for each post.
 The first one should be a category for that post.
 You’ll be able to use this to make category blog pages if you like.
 The second tag recommendation is a single tag that combines the month and year (i.e. Jan2017).
 Then, you can easily build your own blog archives using these tags.
 One important note about tags is that each word will be a separate tag, so if you want to have multiple words, you should smush them together or separate them with hyphens ("blueshirts" or "blue-shirts" instead of "blue shirts").

 You can choose between between two commenting systems - Jimdo or Disqus.
 With Disqus, you can have more advanced commenting features like threaded discussions with your readers.
 Alternatively, you can also choose to use Facebook commenting.

 Once you’ve got all your settings entered, it is time to build out your blog post.
 You do this the same way you build pages for your website—element by element.

 Display your content by adding headings, lists, columns, photos, videos, and galleries.
 Remember to keep the text scannable.
 Your readers will appreciate the richer experience and will be more likely to want to come back and read more posts in the future.

 What you don't want to do is write your entire blog post in one long Text Element.
-Instead, break it up into smaller Text Elements so that you can use the teaser feature on Blog Display Elements and also add more variety to each post.
+Instead, break it up into smaller Text Elements so that the teaser on your Blog page displays it nicely and you can also add more variety to each post.

-Once you are done preparing your post, click on its title to open up its settings and then switch the visibility to public.
+Once you are done preparing your post, click on its title from the Post Management view and then switch the visibility to public.